SpaceCraftTR/spacesockets2/README.md

 We've fixed some connection related bugs and added new functionalities to SpaceSockets 2.0.

 You can find really great examples under "example" folder that are made by using SpaceSockets2.
-For example, an implementation of "ping" utility or a web server that send a skeleton webpage to our browser over "localhost".
+For example, an implementation of "ping" utility or a web server that can send a skeleton webpage to our browser over "localhost".

 ```sh
  $ ./make.sh // To build under UNIX like or UNIX clone operating systems that runs Bash shell.